 How does the program work?

-Dining out can be convenient and pleasurable, but it can be a challenge to make informed choices.
-Because portion sizes vary, ingredients differ, and side dishes can change, estimating the calories and sodium of menu items is near impossible.
-As part of this voluntary program, participating restaurants provide nutrition information, before or at the point of ordering, similar to what is available on pre-packaged foods at the grocery store.
+Dining out can be convenient, enjoyable and a nice way to connect with friends and family, but it can be hard to make informed choices without access to nutrition information.
+Because portion sizes vary, ingredients differ, and side dishes can change, estimating the calorie and sodium content of menu items is near impossible.
+As part of this voluntary program, participating food service establishments provide nutrition information, for all standard menu items, before or at the point of ordering, similar to what is available on pre-packaged foods at the grocery store.

-Look for the Informed Dining logo on restaurant menus and menu boards.
+Look for the Informed Dining logo on menus and menu boards.
 Once you see the Informed Dining logo, you can be confident that nutrition information is nearby in the form of a nutrition menu, brochure, poster or electronic tablet.

-Participating national chain restaurants:
+Participating national chains: